ZekeH43/Project-2/README.md

 ![image](https://github.com/ZekeH43/Project-2/assets/143846311/f19fa54c-ff82-4f8d-b87d-16b289544e7f)

-From our Gradient Boosting model we were able to visulaize which variables were more important when mkaing a desicion if the transaction was fraudulent.
+From our Gradient Boosting model we were able to visualize which variables were more important when making a decision if the transaction was fraudulent.

 ![image](https://github.com/ZekeH43/Project-2/assets/143846311/cdd9b6e3-b2ac-49a8-9b36-1f10bbf92120)